 Employee engagement & retention increases and turnover drops as organizations increase the number of opportunities for employees to utilize their voice.
 When used the right way, Pulse Surveys deliver insights to track workplace conditions, measure the impact of changes made, and help organizations achieve desirable employee outcomes.

-Pulse Surveys are most powerful when conducted regularly, in complement to an annual Employee Engagement Study and other elements of the Voice of the Employee strategy including Onboarding Studies, Recruitment Studies, Exit Interviews, and Stay Interviews.
+Pulse Surveys are most powerful when conducted regularly, in complement to an Employee Engagement Survey and other elements of the Voice of the Employee strategy including Onboarding Surveys, Candidate Experience Studies, Exit Interviews, and Stay Interviews.